Dr Alan Strathern

 - Global Comparative History

-I work in the global history of religious encounter.
-I have recently completed a book drawing on anthropology and historical sociology to offer a new theoretical understanding of religion and its relationship with politics across premodern history: Unearthly Powers: Religious and Political Change in World History (Cambridge 2019).
-A companion volume will look at why the rulers of some societies converted to Christianity and others did not: Converting Kings: Kongo Hawaii, Thailand and Japan c.
-1450-1850 (Cambridge, forthcoming).
+I work in the global history of religious change and encounter.
+My latest book, Converting Rulers: Global Patterns 1450-1850 (Cambridge 2024), analyses why the rulers of some regions converted to Christianity and others did not, with central case studies on Kongo, Japan, Thailand and Hawaii, although it also ranges more widely.
+It functions as a companion to a more general book which came out in 2019.
+Unearthly Powers: Religious and Political Change in World History (Cambridge), drew on anthropology and sociology to put forward a new theoretical understanding of religion and its relationship with politics across pre-modern history, and was awarded the World History Association Bentley Book Prize for 2020.
 Underlying both books is a large question: Why does the religious map of the world today look the way it does?
 Why, for example, did large stretches of Asia remain immune to monotheism?
 In two or three publications, I have also begun to extend this line of thinking to the expansion of Islam.

 Much of my primary research has concerned those parts of the world that came into contact with European seaborne expansion in the early modern period c.
 1500-1800.
 I first specialised in Sri Lankan history, as in my first monograph, Kingship and Conversion in Sixteenth Century Sri Lanka: Portuguese Imperialism in a Buddhist Land (Cambridge 2007), and articles on such themes as origin myths, source criticism, and the development of ethnic consciousness.
-More recently I have co-edited a book with Zoltan Biedermann ranging across all of Lankan history before 1850: Sri Lanka at the Crossroads of History (UCL Press, 2017): available free here http://www.ucl.ac.uk/ucl-press/browse-books/sri-lanka-at-the-crossroads-of-history.
+More recently I have co-edited a book with Zoltan Biedermann ranging across all of Lankan history before 1850: Sri Lanka at the Crossroads of History (UCL Press, 2017): available free here .
 In the past ten years, however, my research has increasingly taken a comparative, inter-disciplinary and global approach.
-This is reflected in a volume I am co-editing with Azfar Moin on Sacred Kingship in World History: Between Immanence and Transcendence , following a conference of the same name held in Oxford in 2019: https://global.history.ox.ac.uk/event/conference-sacred-kingship-world-history-between-immanence-and-transcendence/
+This is reflected in an interdisciplinary volume of essays, co-edited with Azfar Moin, Sacred Kingship in World History: Between Immanence and Transcendence (Columbia University Press, 2022).

-Longer-term research projects now include a general overview of religion and state in the early modern world, and a global investigation of so-called apotheosis interpretations in moments of first encounter.
+Longer-term research projects now include a study of certain forms of secularisation in pre-modern Asia and Europe and a global investigation of so-called apotheosis interpretations in moments of first encounter.

 In the Media